The new Slack platform and the features described below are in beta and under active development.

 Invoke a workflow when a specific event happens in Slack

-Event triggers are another type of automatic trigger, in that they don't require manual activation.
-Instead, they're automatically triggered when a certain event happens.
+Event triggers are a type of automatic trigger, as they don't require manual activation.
+Instead, they're automatically invoked when a certain event happens.

 Supported events